chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/AdvectionDiffusionModel.rst

 Setting up a new problem
 ------------------------

-To set up a new problem, use the Python setup tools in :file:`$DISCHARGE_HOME/Physics/AdvectionDiffusion`.
+To set up a new problem, using the Python setup tools in :file:`$DISCHARGE_HOME/Physics/AdvectionDiffusion` is the simplest way.
 To see available setup options, run

 .. code-block:: bash